kainne44/nvim-config-2/README.md

 I would prefer to use markdown.
 I like render-markdown.nvim, but it doesn't have the linking I need.
 I like telekasten.nvim but it doesn't allow render-markdown to work (I need to verify this, could just be a load order issue).

+Update: 03/09/2025
+I have added the ObsidianMarkdown plugin for neovim.
+It allows me to create markdown files from the neovim command interface without having to go into obsidian, and they are organized in a vault.
+It's exactly what I was looking for.
+I have also updated some of the formatting and am working to fix some of the weird errors that I get when saving.
+Looking to add jupyter notebook support to my neovim config.
+I don't love working in them, but they are convenient when I want to assess sections of code on their own -- especially with python, debugging is a little easier.